vuamitom/vuamitom.github.io/_posts/2018-09-11-quantum-mechanics.markdown

 ---
 layout: post
-title:  "Reality is not what it seem" by Carlo Rovelli
+title:  Reality is not what it seem by Carlo Rovelli
 date: '2018-09-16 00:16:00'
 tags:
 - science